arj03/ssb-new-format/README.md

 Signed hash-based linked list of messages - a sigchain

-The overall goal is to seperate the transport or signing format from the database format.
-This document deals with the signing format.
+The overall goal is to separate the transport and signing format from the database format.
+This document deals with the signing and transport format, but currently lacks a clear distinction in relation to the topics presented which will be remedied soon :)

 The following defines a general base message format that serves as the starting point for adding SSB specific considerations and content on